superbrothers/kubernetes-docs/kubectl_create_rolebinding.md

       --serviceaccount stringArray     Service accounts to bind to the role, in the format <namespace>:<name>.
 The flag can be repeated to add multiple service accounts.
       --show-managed-fields            If true, keep the managedFields when printing objects in JSON or YAML format.
       --template string                Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
+      --user stringArray               Usernames to bind to the role.
+The flag can be repeated to add multiple users.
       --validate string[="strict"]     Must be one of: strict (or true), warn, ignore (or false).
                                        		"true" or "strict" will use a schema to validate the input and fail the request if invalid.
 It will perform server side validation if ServerSideFieldValidation is enabled on the api-server, but will fall back to less reliable client-side validation if not.
                                        		"warn" will warn about unknown or duplicate fields without blocking the request if server-side field validation is enabled on the API server, and behave as "ignore" otherwise.